collonybot/docs/manage-admins-and-moderators.md

 ---
-title: "Manage Admins and Moderators"
+title: "Manage Admins & Moderators"
 description: "Learn how to add and manage project admins and moderators in collony AI for your Telegram community."
 ---